zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 * Create Azure service principal (SP)

-    To connect the GCP virtual machine to Azure Arc, an Azure service principal assigned with the "Contributor" role is required.
-To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).
+    To deploy ArcBox an Azure service principal assigned with the "Contributor" role is required.
+To create it login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```shell
     az login